 Kayaks and canoes are also available for rent.
 If you like to really get close to nature it is possible to join guided kayak tours or participate in a kayak course.

-For more adrenalin you can try fjord rafting with a so-called RIB, large open and swift rubber dinghy, or a helicopter ride over the Lysefjord.
+For more adrenaline you can try fjord rafting with a RIB (rigid inflatable boat), or a helicopter ride over the Lysefjord.

-In winter there is a popular skiferry that can take you from Stavanger city centre to Sauda ski-centre, which offers five slopes with ski-lifts.
+In winter there is a popular ski boat that can take you from Stavanger city center to Sauda ski center, which offers five slopes with ski lifts.
+Another fantastic winter destination only 1,5 hours away from Stavanger, is Sirdal, with ski center Tjørhomfjellet.

 Book your stay and transportation now